Physical education is an important and compulsory part of the St Bede's curriculum.

-Students cover four curriculum areas of games, gymnastics, dance and athletics.
+Students cover five curriculum areas of games, gymnastics, dance and athletics.
 Within these activities students link skills, techniques and apply them accurately and appropriately.
 When performing they show precision, control and fluency.
 They show that they understand tactics and composition.
 They compare and comment on skills, techniques and ideas used in their own and others work.

 Throughout Key Stage 3, students gain an understanding of four key concepts in order to deepen and broaden their knowledge, skills and understanding.

-- Competence: developing physical and mental skills, selecting applying tactics/strategies and compositional ideas.
+Competence: developing physical and mental skills, selecting applying tactics/strategies and compositional ideas.

-- Performance: analysing, evaluation and finding ways to improve performance.
+Performance: analysing, evaluation and finding ways to improve performance.

-- Creativity: experimenting with and expressing ideas through movement.
+Creativity: experimenting with and expressing ideas through movement.

-- Healthy active lifestyles: understanding the importance of physical activity to well being.
+Healthy active lifestyles: understanding the importance of physical activity to well being.